DSCI-310-2023/dsci-310-group-04-pkg/README.md

 ## Overview

-genreclassifier is a package which includes functions that aim to help cut down redundant code chunks from the project linked [here](https://github.com/annabelle-ep/dsci-310-group-04)
+*genreclassifier* is a package which includes functions that were developed with the aim to cut down redundant code chunks from the [Classifying Music Genres Using Spotify Audio Features](https://github.com/annabelle-ep/dsci-310-group-04) project.

   - `classy_read()` Prepares a dataframe for classification
   - `count_proportion()` Creates a dataframe counting the relative